MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/nfc/nfc-class-extension-quickstart.md

 The NFC CX driver is responsible for handling I/O requests sent to the driver and creating the relevant NCI command packets.
 The client driver is responsible for sending those NCI packets to the NFC Controller and sending back the NCI response packets to the NFC CX driver.

-It is up to the client driver to determine how to send the NCI packets to the NFC Controller.
-This will vary depending on what type of hardware bus is used.
+It's up to the client driver to determine how to send the NCI packets to the NFC Controller.
+This process varies depending on what type of hardware bus is used.
 Common buses used by NFC Controllers include I<sup>2</sup>C, SPI and USB.

 ## Complete project code